samkasbawala/github-slideshow/_posts/0000-01-02-samkasbawala.md

 ---
 layout: slide
-title: "Welcome to our second slide"
+title: "This is my second slide"
 ---
-This is my text
+I am updating the text
-Use the left arrow to go back
+Use the arrow keys to navigate